16

 true

-Normally, when you identify an error during execution of the test, you would stop the test, fix the error, and re-run the test.
-But in the case of JUnit, you can continue with the test execution even when you find an issue or test fails.
-ErrorCollector collects all error objects and reports it only once after the test execution is over.
+Normally when you identify an error during execution of the test, you would stop the test, fix the error, and re-run the test.
+But in the case of JUnit, you can continue with the test execution even when you find an issue or the test fails.
+ErrorCollector collects all error objects and reports them only once after the test execution is over.

 JUnit provides the exception handling of code.
 You can test whether the code throws a desired exception or not.
 There are three different ways to test that a method would throw the expected exception:-